 - Why eastern and southern Africa present different challenges: One of the drugs used in seasonal chemoprevention shows widespread resistance in the region, and existing trial evidence about the effectiveness of chemoprevention there has limitations.
 While we’ve supported SMC in parts of Uganda and Mozambique, we’ve been cautious about scaling up without stronger evidence on which drug combinations work and whether using certain drugs could increase resistance.

-- What this trial will tell us: The trial will test three drugs alone and in different combinations across roughly 7,000 children in Malawi, making it the largest individually randomized trial of chemoprevention drugs ever conducted.
+- What this trial will tell us: The trial will test three drugs alone and in different combinations across roughly 7,000 children in Malawi, making it, to our knowledge, the largest individually randomized trial of chemoprevention drugs ever conducted.
 We’ll learn about the efficacy of the two drugs currently used in SMC, as well as an additional drug that had previously shown resistance but might now be effective again.
 The trial will look at the effect of the drugs on both malaria infections and hospitalizations caused by malaria.

 - How the results could affect our grantmaking: Depending on what we learn, this trial could open up more than $100 million in cost-effective funding opportunities for chemoprevention programs each year in eastern and southern Africa.
 The trial results will also provide a knowledge base for other funders and implementers to improve the cost-effectiveness of malaria programming.
 We expect initial results in mid- to late 2027, with the potential for resulting grants to provide medication to children in 2028-2029.